1 - Inventory Management

 • Optionally, MongoDB database.

-We’re now ready for provisionning users and teams !
+We’re now ready for provisioning users and teams !

 Let’s populate admin users and teams